 E3 (Educate, Enable, Empower) Community Services Inc. is a registered charity

-Thanks to the tireless efforts of Board member Mary Jane Santori and a committee made up of E3 staff, a 2019 Honda CR-V could be in your driveway, in just a few short weeks!
+Thanks to the tireless efforts of Board member Mary Jane Santori and a committee made up of E3 staff, a 2019 Honda CR-V has been awarded to a happy lady named Shannon Y. She is thrilled with her new vehicle and we at E3 are happy for her.
+Cash prizes were awarded to two other winners.

 Annual Golf Tournament